dimahoperskiy/chatClient/README.md

 ## Stack used: React JS + Redux, Spring Boot

 This is a fullstack web-application.
 I've implemented RESTful architecture.

+<b>Backend:</b>
-Backend uses HTTP (for authentication and other) and WebSocket for messaging.
+Using HTTP (for authentication and other) and WebSocket for messaging.
+Using Spring Security and Json Web Tokens to implement authorization.

 Btw it looks pretty ugly because the main goal was to practise on a big (relatively) project, not to make it look good.